AGS Blog Header

 The Story: Ineffective Screening and Interviewing Create Costly Hiring Risks

-The cost of a bad hire is estimated at approximately 30 percent of the employee’s salary or more.
-Screening, interviewing, and selection are important to recruitment performance, and they have a lasting impact on the business.
-Unfortunately, companies struggle to arrive at strategies for identifying the best-fit candidate in an unbiased, consistent and measurable way.
+The cost of a bad hire is estimated at approximately 30% of the employee’s salary or more.
+Screening, interviewing and selection are important to recruitment performance and have a lasting impact on the business.
+Unfortunately, companies struggle to develop strategies for identifying the best-fit candidate in an unbiased, consistent and measurable way.

 Advances in technology enable a selection process that is more flexible, unbiased and transparent than ever.
 AI tools can provide objective evaluations through video media.
-Bias-free applications can remove indicators of race, ethnicity or gender from applications to help prevent tainted decisions.
+Bias-free applications can remove identifying indicators from applications to help prevent tainted decisions.
 Platforms for testing skills and competing in code-camp style events can reveal real-world capabilities for many technical skills.

-Complementing the technologies are practices that can make interview and selection as objective as possible.
-Consider consistent question lists for all interviewers and an expanded interviewer panel to include a broader and more diverse cross-section of the organization.
+Complementing the technologies are practices that can make interviews and selection as objective as possible.
+Consider consistent question lists for all interviewers and an expanded interviewer panel to include a broad cross-section of the organization.
 Together, the right training and tools can help provide a more accurate predictor of a candidate’s success.

 Takeaway: Improvement Depends on a Commitment of People and Technology

 Look to recent advances in tactics and technology to move beyond instinct-based hiring decisions and deliver more reliable results.
-Consistent processes, use of advanced applications for interview scheduling and delivery and training on interviewing best practices are integral to every TA process.
+Consistent processes, use of advanced applications for interview scheduling, and delivery and training on interviewing best practices are integral to every TA process.
+Recruiting is not just hiring; it’s equipping your hiring managers with the knowledge and tools to make fully informed decisions.

 Onboarding

-The Story: Onboarding is Often Treated as a Cumbersome Necessary Evil
+The Story: Onboarding Is Often Treated as a Cumbersome Necessity

 While much attention is given to attracting and engaging talent, onboarding is frequently overlooked.
-In fact, less than half (38 percent) of employers say they are always prepared for the new hire’s first day.
+In fact, only 29% of employees say they feel prepared and supported on day one.
 From computer, email and phone setup, to coworker introductions, and planning and goal setting, onboarding activities can make a difference in employee success and impact on the organization.

 Takeaway: Invest in Onboarding to Cultivate Highly Engaged Employees

 Simple, easy and fast processes are expectations of the consumer experience that workers now bring to their employers.
-Survey data indicates that highly engaged workers are more than twice as likely to feel strongly about their positive day-one experience than other workers.
-Deliver an onboarding function that brings together the resources, people and processes to help workers succeed, and the result is a more engaged and productive workforce.
+Survey data indicates that highly engaged workers are more than twice as likely to feel strongly about their positive onboarding experience than other workers.
+Deliver an onboarding function that brings together the resources, people and processes to help workers succeed, and the result is a more engaged and productive workforce processes to help workers succeed, and the result is a more engaged and productive workforce.

 Thinking Ahead: Don’t Wait to Take Action

-Talent acquisition is an imperfect journey.
-You may not have the most current tools or the means to commit to a massive investment in a new technology stack.
-Maybe you don’t have the funds to rehire the recruiting function that you reduced earlier this year.
+Talent acquisition is a complex journey.
+Organizations may not have the most current tools or the means to commit to a massive investment in a new technology stack.
+It may not be possible to allocate funds to rehire the recruiting function that was reduced earlier in the year.
 These are challenges, but they are not insurmountable.
-In fact, they are likely to be a part of the landscape for nearly every workforce decision-maker today.
+In fact, they are likely to be a part of the landscape for nearly every workforce decision-maker.

 Meeting these challenges requires organizations to think differently than they have in the past.
 Hiring a staff of in-house recruiters or buying and implementing a cutting-edge acquisition technology stack is a commitment that is relatively inflexible.
 Instead, consider partnerships as a more flexible approach for leveraging the technology and workforce experts to transform TA.

-recruitment process outsourcing (RPO) solutions provider like AGS is one such flexible approach.
+Partnering with a RPO solutions provider like Allegis Global Solutions is one such flexible approach.
+Scalable solutions offer alternatives to fixed costs, and the RPO provider has the expertise, resources and technology to tackle the most challenging demands.is one such flexible approach.
 Scalable solutions offer alternatives to fixed costs, and the RPO provider has the expertise, resources and technology to tackle the most challenging demands.

-Whether augmenting current in-house resources, taking on the full recruitment operation, or delivering on specific aspects of your talent strategy, the right partner can help you execute a practical TA strategy that will support your organization in the future.
+Whether augmenting current in-house resources, taking on the full recruitment operation or delivering on specific aspects of your talent strategy, the right partner can help you execute a practical TA strategy that will support your organization now and in the future.

 Related Articles